 Stress test — An exercise stress test is done while the patient walks or runs on a treadmill.
 It is also helpful in diagnosing ischemia.
 During this test, the ECG is continuously monitored, looking for evidence of ischemia.
 If an individual is unable to exercise, a medication can be given to stress the heart.
 An image of the heart's response to exercise will often be obtained with an echocardiogram or a nuclear scan.

 Cardiac catheterization — Cardiac catheterization, also known as coronary angiography, involves using x-ray guidance to pass a small catheter into the coronary arteries, where dye is injected to show the outline of any blockages.
 Arteriography is usually recommended for people who are considered to have a high risk of coronary artery blockage based upon the results of other factors, such as their heart's status or the results of the exercise tests described above.
 The results of arteriography can help to determine the best treatment.
-(See "Patient information: Angina treatment — medical versus interventional therapy (Beyond the Basics)".)
+(See "Patient education: Angina treatment — medical versus interventional therapy (Beyond the Basics)".)

 Interpreting the data — The clinician will synthesize all of the factors outlined above to determine the cause of chest pain.
 Even if there is evidence of coronary disease, another problem may still be the most likely cause of pain.
 Many problems that cause chest pain (described in the next section) can mimic ischemic chest pain.
 Most cases of chest pain that are evaluated in the emergency department are not caused by angina or a heart attack.